SINTEFMedtek/GSI-RADS/README.md

 `}`

 ## 2. Softwares and usage
-An executable is provided for the three main Operating Systems: Windows 10, Mac (version?), and Ubuntu 18.04.
+An executable is provided for the three main Operating Systems: Windows 10, macOS (>= high sierra), and Ubuntu Linux 18.04.
+The software can be downloaded from [here](https://github.com/SINTEFMedtek/GSI-RADS/releases).
+It might take a few seconds to start.
+On macOS it can take up to a minute.

 ### 2.1 Download and installation
-Download and unzip the archive corresponding to your Operating System.
+Download the executable to your Operating System.
-Double-click/execute the file named ?.
+Double-click/execute the file named GSI-RADS.

 ### 2.2 Usage
   1) Click 'Input MRI...' to select from your file explorer the MRI scan to process (unique file).